jerrymarino/iCompleteMe/README.md

 ctags` will get you the Exuberant Ctags version.

 Also make sure that your Vim `tags` option is set correctly.
 See `:h 'tags'` for details.
-If you want to see which tag files YCM will read for a given buffer, run `:echo tagfiles()` with the relevant buffer active.
+If you want to see which tag files ICM will read for a given buffer, run `:echo tagfiles()` with the relevant buffer active.
 Note that that function will only list tag files that already exist.

 ### `CTRL-U` in insert mode does not work

-YCM keeps you in a `completefunc` completion mode when you're typing in insert mode and Vim disables `<C-U>` in completion mode as a "feature."
+ICM keeps you in a `completefunc` completion mode when you're typing in insert mode and Vim disables `<C-U>` in completion mode as a "feature."
 Sadly there's nothing I can do about this.

-### YCM conflicts with UltiSnips TAB key usage
+### ICM conflicts with UltiSnips TAB key usage

-YCM comes with support for UltiSnips (snippet suggestions in the popup menu), but you'll have to change the UltiSnips mappings.
+ICM comes with support for UltiSnips (snippet suggestions in the popup menu), but you'll have to change the UltiSnips mappings.
 See `:h UltiSnips-triggers` in Vim for details.
 You'll probably want to change some/all of the following
 options: